SimonSubokLee/ston-docs-son/admin/bypass.kr.rst

 -  ``OriginAffinity``

-   - ``ON (default)`` This setting guarantees to bypass client requests to an identical server.
+   - ``ON (default)`` This setting guarantees that client requests will be bypassed to an identical server.
-     But, it might not be an identical socket.
+     However, it might not be an identical socket.

-     The origin server and all connected sockets could lose connections.
+     The origin server and all connected sockets may lose connection.
-     In this case, new socket connections will be requested to the relative server.
+     In this case, new socket connections will be requested from the relative server.

      .. figure:: img/private_bypass3.jpg
         :align: center

         Requests are always bypassed to the same server.

-     If bypassed origin server is inactive due to errors or excluded from DNS, another server will be used for bypass.
+     If a bypassed origin server is inactive due to errors or exclusion from DNS, another server will be used for the bypass.

    - ``OFF`` This setting does not guarantee which server will be used for client requests.